Mundham: Landmarks

 Mundham's buildings display a wide range of architectural styles, from modern red brick houses, Georgian manors, and Tudor farm houses.
-Most of Mundham was built built in the 20th century, although the farms are mostly all far older, many of which are among the 13 listed buildings in Mundham.
+Most of Mundham was built in the 20th century, although the farms are mostly all far older, many of which are among the 13 listed buildings in Mundham.

 Mundham St Peter's

 When Mundham was two separate villages, Mundham St Peter's, or Mundham Magna (Mundham Greater), was the smaller, denser, northern part of Mundham and existed until the reunification in 1454.
 St Peter's Church, the ruins of St Ethelbert's Church, Mundham House, and the site of Mundham Hall, are all located within Mundham St Peter's.
 It was originally known as Mundham Magna, but was called Mundham St Peter's in more recent writings.

 St Peter's Church

 Located in the west of Mundham, on Loddon road, St Peter's Church is a grade I listed church, which was originally built in the 7th century AD, as a wooden, Saxon church, and while none of the Saxon church remains, the foundations are still Saxon.
-There has been a church on the site for over a millennium, and it was first recorded in the Domesday book.
+There has been a church on the site for over a millennium, and it was first recorded in the Domesday Book.
 Originally, St Peter's was a Catholic church, as it predates the English Reformation by about 900 years, however after the reformation, St Peter's Church became an Anglican church.
 Most of the internals of the church are 15th century wood carvings, and remain into the current age.
 St Peter's Churchyard contains graves dating from the late 18th century up to the current day.